ktomanelli/Technicode.io/src/posts/2020-11-08-learning-new-technologies-quickly/index.md

 In this blog I'll go over the things I've done to make learning new tech as quick and efficient as possible.

-Now obviously everyone's brain works differently and things that work for me may not necessarily work for anyone else, but I think the best the way to figure out what works for you is to try what works for others and adjust where neccessary.
+Now obviously everyone's brain works differently and things that work for me may not necessarily work for anyone else, but I think the best the way to figure out what works for you is to try what works for others and adjust where necessary.

 So let's get started.